rizkidwi07/CODECRAFT_ML_02/README.md

 -   **Cluster 1 (Standard)**: Customers with average annual income and average spending scores.
 They form a significant portion of the customer base.

--   **Cluster 2 (Careful)**: Customers with high annual income but low spending scores.
+-   **Cluster 2 (Careful)**: Customers with high annual income and moderate to high spending scores.
 These customers are cautious with their spending despite having the financial capacity.

--   **Cluster 3 (Target)**: Customers with high annual income and high spending scores.
+-   **Cluster 3 (Target)**: Customers with low to medium annual income but high spending scores.
 This is often the most desirable segment for marketing efforts, as they are both willing and able to spend.

--   **Cluster 4 (Careless)**: Customers with low annual income but high spending scores.
+-   **Cluster 4 (Careless)**: Customers with high annual income and low spending scores.
 This group may be less financially stable but are frequent spenders.

 -   **Cluster 5 (Sensible)**: Customers with low annual income and low spending scores.
 They are budget-conscious and spend cautiously.